 - Web security

-Grades will be assigned based on the completion of assignments, quizzes, and a midterm and final exam.
+Grades will be assigned based on the completion of assignments and quizzes.
 Points will also be awarded for class participation.

 In addition, practical familiarity with the following or the ability to refer to other references and documentation for the following is also required: